June 1, 2020

 Forecast for Approved Weather-Related Cancellation: Gloomy and bored.
 While the mountain is closed, it’s not technically a travel supplier.
 The resort is one — and it’s open.
 You should look to the resort for supplying a reimbursement.
 As for passing your time, how about a jog or a hike?
 It is gorgeous out, after all…

-Scenario: While you’re packing to escape your mid-western winter that seems stolen from the Planet Hoth scene in “Empire Strikes Back,” a pipe freezes and floods your home.
+Scenario 3: While you’re packing to escape your mid-western winter that seems stolen from the Planet Hoth scene in “Empire Strikes Back,” a pipe freezes and floods your home.
 And while you’d like to hightail it to someplace warm and sunny right now, you have to stick around to deal with the upheaval, talking 24/7 with your insurance company and home restoration company.
-You will be staying at a hotel, but it will be 1 mile away from your house — and also be snow-covered — not flanking a Tiki bar and beach volleyball court.
+You will be staying at a hotel, but it will be 1 mile away from your house.
+It will also be snow-covered — not flanking a Tiki bar and beach volleyball court.
 But there is free breakfast, so you have that going for you.

 Remember, always read your plan to determine whether or not you may be covered for trip cancellation before cancelling your trip.
 We cannot stress this enough.
 All plans are different.

 If you do experience a covered reason for trip cancellation, interruption or delay, the travel insurance benefits can be wide ranging.
 Depending on the circumstances, these can include eligible travel costs for departing your destination early, such as flight, hotel and meal costs.

 Now that we’ve covered a wide range of scenarios during which a travel insurance plan can provide a little sunshine during trip cancellation — and what conditions need to be met for that to happen — here are a few other additional Alliance Global Assistance benefits you should know about: